 What is it, Bastille Day?
 Is it Bastille Day

 This is the pivot of the bit.
 Wareham couldn’t care less about Bastille Day.
 Couldn’t care less about Bastille.
-He is on the road barely making a living as a critically heralded but under-appreciated singer who never got his big break and is lucky to get his own hotel room after a gig, despite being a huge star in some firmaments, my own included.
-This is the paradox of the artist that fans often don’t realize.
+He is on the road barely making a living as a critically heralded but under-appreciated singer who never got his big break and is lucky to get his own hotel room after a gig.
+This is the reality of the working artist that fans often don’t realize.
 Wareham and Luna barely made any money and had to go on the road for months just to get by.